 And if you see a car, usually with out of state license plates, going clockwise - in other words, the wrong way - in a rotary, don't even think about entering until the other car safely exits.

 Boston drivers have a reputation for being rude, aggressive, and some other namees we probably shouldn't use in a public website.

 But, once you drive here for awhile, you may observe that Boston drivers are generally courteous, good-humored in situations such as tight jams in parking spaces, and forgiving when one goes the wrong way down a 1-way street and has to back out or make a sudden u-turn.
-After all, they've probably had to do these things themselves.
+After all, most local drivers have been in those situations themselves.

-So what accounts for the reputation for rudeness?
-Um . . .
-I believe it comes from the disregard for traffic lights, stop signs, and traffic rules in general.
+So why the reputation for rudeness?
+Probably the disregard for traffic lights, stop signs, and traffic rules.
 What comes across as rudeness or aggression to someone from a part of the country where drivers actually obey traffic rules may just be the normal, good-humored local anarchy on our roads.

 Which gets back to Driving Tip #1: if you don't have to drive in Boston, don't!